Best microphones for recording 2025: My top studio mics for instruments, vocals and more

 Pricey for a dynamic mic

-If you watch vloggers on YouTube you’ll see the SM7B mic pop up again and again.
+Overview: If you watch vloggers on YouTube you’ll see the SM7B mic pop up again and again.
 For many, it’s the de facto mic for content creation, and for good reason.
 The Shure SM7dB is an update to a now legendary mic, putting aside it's one major criticism with the addition of an active preamp.

-Firstly, for close miked applications, it sounds wonderful.
+Sounds: For close miked applications, it sounds wonderful.
 Bring your laughing gear right up to this baby and you’re going to sound fantastic – rich and warm, yet with clarity aplenty.
 Trust us, you’re going to sound just like you, only better.

-Second, it makes even untreated rooms sound great.
+Another benefit is that it makes even untreated rooms sound great.
 Or, put another way, those awful reflections that haunt poorly treated rooms – you know, like your home studio – won’t intrude on your recordings.
 Wherever you are, every day with the SM7dB is a good day.

-Read our full Shure SM7dB review
+Read more: Shure SM7dB review

 Specifications